 We have numerically calculated time evolution of the PNA and have investigated its dependence on the temperature, parameter $B$, the angular frequency $\omega_{3, {\bf 0}}$ and the expansion rate of the universe.
 Starting with the null PNA at the initial time, it is generated by particle number violating interaction.
 Once the non-zero PNA is generated, it starts to oscillate.
 The amplitude decreases as the time gets larger.
 The dumping rate of the amplitude increases as the Hubble parameter becomes larger.
 The period of the oscillation depends on the angular frequency $\omega_{3, {\bf 0}}$ and the parameter $B$.
 The former determines the oscillation period for the condensation of the neutral scalar.
 The latter determines the mass difference of $\phi_1$ and $\phi_2$.
-The oscillation period depends on the both parameters.
-There are two cases for the oscillation period.
-The first case is the PNA which has the longer period and the other is the shorter period.
-We have found that the shorter period is one percent of the Hubble time $1/H_{t_0}$ and the longer period is a half of the Hubble time.
+In the simulation, we focus on the two cases for the oscillation period, one of which corresponds to the longer period case and the other is the shorter period case.
+The longer period is about half of the Hubble time $(1/H_{t_0})$ and the shorter period is one percent of the Hubble time.
 The set of parameters $(\omega_{3, {\bf 0}},B)$ which corresponds to the longer period is typically one percent of the values for the shorter period.
 In both cases, the amplitude gets larger as the temperature increases.
 For the longer period, as parameter $B$ becomes larger, the amplitude increases.
 For the shorter period, in order to have large amplitude, the parameter $B$ is taken so that the mass difference $\tilde{m}_2 - \tilde{m}_1$ is near to $\omega_{3, {\bf 0}}$.
-In other words, when the resonance condition $\omega_{3, {\bf 0}}\simeq \tilde{m}_2 - \tilde{m}_1$ is satisfied, the amplitude also becomes large.
-As the angular frequency decreases, the amplitude becomes larger in the both cases.
+In other words, when the resonance condition $\omega_{3, {\bf 0}}\simeq \tilde{m}_2 - \tilde{m}_1$ is satisfied, the amplitude becomes large.
+For the longer period case, as the angular frequency $\omega_{3, {\bf 0}}$ decreases, the amplitude becomes large.

-As the future work, the relation between the PNA and the observed BAU should be studied.
-One needs to clarify which era in the history of the universe, the PNA should be created.
-As the standard scenario, we can consider the era between after inflation to $t\simeq 10^4$ years when the universe is dominated by radiation.
-Since nuclei are produced from the BAU, then the baryogenesis should be completed by the BBN.
-It means the baryogenesis should occur after inflation to the BBN.
-To realize such scenario, we can identify the initial time as the beginning of the radiation dominated era.
-If the PNA is a seed of the BAU, then it should be created before the BBN.
-One also needs to consider the mechanism how the created PNA is transferred to the observed BAU.